WeiKangda/kangda.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "1.
-Spatial-temporal Analysis of COVID-19's Impact on Human Mobility: the Case of the United States"
+title: "Spatial-temporal Analysis of COVID-19's Impact on Human Mobility: the Case of the United States"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: